B0neShAd0w/Hacktoria/Kanonniers.md

 Upon eaxmaning the supplied image we have a couple of very useful keys to go on.
 * Old cannon on stone base
 * Some kind of waterway, could be river or canal etc.
-* A few buildings dotted around fileds
+* A few buildings dotted around fields

-Let's head over to <a href="https://overpass-turbo.eu/">overpass turbo</a> and run a search for historic cannons in the Neterlands.
+Let's head over to <a href="https://overpass-turbo.eu/">overpass turbo</a> and enter `Netherlands, Netherlands` as the search area.

 Running the wizard and using the tag `historic=cannon in Netherlands` returns a handful of locations.